Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially

 Now that you know where I stand, I can say that I think of politics in Portugal as blissfully reasonable and down to Earth.
 It’s dominated mainly by a social-democratic party, a center-right-liberal party, and a collection of smaller mostly left parties.
 Portugal has a reputation for calmness, security, and quality of life.
 I also found it quite telling that during the pandemic, most measures (such as mask-wearing) were implemented with little fuss.

 Mind you, the Portuguese do have plenty to complain about in their politics.
 Ask them about it and you’ll no doubt get an earful.
 Expats who are mostly unaware of the day-to-day news may sometimes see Portugal in an unrealistically utopian way.
 On the other hand, the locals seem to never give their elected officials any credit for doing anything right!

 I’ve noticed that, in general, locals will more easily complain about issues like corruption or high taxes (there is no doubt they’re high).
-Foreigners are more likely to praise some of the pragmatic things done by the government, a relative lack of political extremism, or overall cultural attitudes.
+Foreigners are more likely to praise some of the pragmatic things done by the government, a relative lack of political extremism, or overall cultural attitudes in Portugal.

 The one thing that could be said objectively is that some of the hyper-partisanship seen in other parts of the world luckily rare in Portugal.